liuxfiu/simulus/README.md

 ## Basic Usage

 We show the basic use of simulus in the following.
-For more detailed information, you can check out the simulus tutorial mentioned above.
+The purpose here is show some of the basic capabilities of simulus.
+For more detailed explanation and to learn to use simulus, you should check out the simulus tutorial mentioned above.

 Simulus can work in two ways.
 One way is through events.
 The user schedules events.
 Simulus makes sure all events are sorted in timestamp order.
 When an event happens, simulus advances the simulation time to the event and calls the event handler, which is just a user-defined function.
 While processing the event, the user can schedule new events into the simulated future.
 We call this approach *direct event scheduling*.